norwd/golintr/README.md

 Path where your Go files are.
 This path will be used by golint command to check code of this files.

-Default one is the repository root including all sub-directories (`./...`).
+Defaults to the repository root including all sub-directories (`./...`).

-FYI, the `/...` suffix is used to includes all sub-directories, remove it if you only want to check files of the given directory.
+*FYI, the `/...` suffix is used to includes all sub-directories, remove it if you only want to check files of the given directory.*

 ## Outputs

 `errors`

-The golint output if the command fail.
+The output of [golint] if the command fail.

 For Example: